Inverse Spectral Problems for Collapsing Manifolds I: Uniqueness and Stability: Operator-theoretical approach to .

-\begin{remark}{\rm Note that, if $M_i \to \{p\}$, i.e. collapse to a point, then $O(n)$ acts transitively on the corresponding $Y$.
-Thus, $L^2_O(Y)$ is $1$-dimensional and consists only of constant functions.
-Therefore, $\hbox{spec}(\Delta_O)=0$.
+\begin{remark}{\rm If a sequence of manifolds $M_i$ collapse to a point $p$, $O(n)$ acts transitively on $Y$.
+Thus, $L^2_O(Y)$ consists only of constant functions.
+Therefore, $\hbox{spec}(\Delta_O)=\{0\}$.
 Similarly, $\Delta_X$ is the operator of multiplication by $0$ in the space of $L^2$-functions on $\{p\}$, i.e. constants.
-The results of \cite{Fuk_inv} remain valid for this case also.} \end{remark}
+The results of \cite{Fuk_inv} remain valid for this case.} \end{remark}